battaglr/griss-cells/readme.md

 *Make sure you have read
 [Griss core documentation](https://github.com/battaglr/griss/#usage) first.*

-Combine the base cell class —`Grid-cell`— with the class that defines the cell size that you need for your content —i.e. `Grid-cell--size(1/2)`.
+Combine the base cell class —`gs-Grid-cell`— with the class that defines the cell size that you need for your content —i.e. `gs-Grid-cell--size(1/2)`.

 To define the size of each cell you can choose any fraction from halves to sixths or use only the base cell class if you want it to be as wide as